AndresSalomon1990/paisabank-server/README.md

 # PAISABANK - SERVER APP

-This is a NodeJs REST API exclusively made for PAISABANK - CLIENT APP (add repo).
+This is a NodeJs REST API exclusively made for [PAISABANK - CLIENT APP](https://github.com/AndresSalomon1990/paisabank-client).

 It allows creating an user, login in, get cards and transactions.
+It uses a simple auth flow with mocked token.

 It uses [Turso](https://turso.tech) as a serverless SQLite database.

-**IMPORTANT**: I'm using ESM modules (import/export) instead of CMJ (require, module.export) but this cause a problem with Typescript so I had to add `js` extension instead of `ts` extension when importing the modules.
+**IMPORTANT**: I'm using ESM modules (import/export) instead of CMJ (require, module.export) but this cause a problem with Typescript(`module=NodeNext` in the tsconfig file) so I had to add `js` extension instead of `ts` extension when importing the modules.
 Check this [discussion](https://github.com/biomejs/biome/issues/2967).
+Another solution would be to install a module bundler and transpiler like Webpack or try a different configuration.

+**DISCLAIMER**: This is not a project ready for production.
+It's only for educational purposes.

 ## File structure